patrik1970/lit-element-component-library/readme.md

-# Lit Element Component Library
+# Lit Element Simple Component Library

 This is an application build with LitElement, Webpack, Javascript and html.